Sallu-Fullstack/Flask_Project.github.io/README.md

 # Student Database Management System(Flask)
- This is a web application built using Flask framework that allows you to manage student data in a database.
-With this app, you can:
 -Add new students to the database
 -Edit or update existing student data
 -Delete students from the database